 Three common theoretical perspectives have been used to explain the relationship between gender and leadership: intrapsychic, interpersonal and social structural perspectives (Ayman & Korabik, 2010).
 The intrapsychic perspective focuses on the intrapersonal traits of leaders.
-Concerning their leadership, many psychological studies point to men's confidence (Kling et al., 1999), "self-congratulatory" trends (Wigfield, Eccles, & Pintrich, 1996), and reluctance to take criticism (Roberts, 1991), whereas women's perceived traits are to be more modest (Wigfield et al., 1996), to underestimate their own intelligence (Beloff, 1992; Furnham & Rawles, 1995), and to be affected by negative comments (Roberts, 1991).
+Concerning their leadership, many psychological studies point to men's confidence (Kling, Hyde, Showers, & Buswell, 1999), "selfcongratulatory" trends (Wigfield, Eccles, & Pintrich, 1996), and reluctance to take criticism (Roberts, 1991), whereas women's perceived traits are to be more modest (Wigfield et al., 1996), to underestimate their own intelligence (Beloff, 1992; Furnham & Rawles, 1995), and to be affected by negative comments (Roberts, 1991).